Last Updated on May 4, 2022

-Sandboarding (sometimes also referred to as sand surfing or dune boarding) is an extreme sport similar to snowboarding which is practiced on sand dunes rather than snow.
+Sandboarding (a.k.a. sand surfing or dune boarding) is an extreme sport similar to snowboarding which is practiced on sand dunes rather than snow.
 A special board, called a sandboard, is used to ski on sandy terrains, although sand slates are also sometimes used.
 While still niche activities and hardly recognized as “official” sports, both sand boarding and sand sledding have gained much popularity over the past couple of decades and have now become a tourist attraction for desert locations worldwide, with sandboarding spots also being artificially created on beach destinations and inside of cities away from deserted areas.
 Popular sandboarding destinations are Peru, Australia and South Africa, while specialized facilities or “sandboarding parks” have been built in Florence, Oregon and Hirschau, Germany.
-Many sandboarding sport events and competitions are also held every year.
+There are also a handful of sandboarding sport events and competitions held every year.

 As part of the Amazon Associate and eBay Partner Programme, we earn from qualifying purchases.

 Sandboarding does not require much in terms of training nor equipment, but the location and type of dune will make a great difference on your experience and ability to join the ride.
 Sandboarding at the beach is generally less demanding than sandboarding in the desert, and what you really need is just a good board and plenty of wax.
 Desert dunes are generally higher and steeper and offer the best rides, not to mention the most spectacular landscapes, but you will also need special equipment and appropriate clothing as to make sure everything goes smoothly.
 Sandboards are similar to snowboards but have a thicker laminate base which is made specifically to slide on dunes and resist abrasion from sand.

 - Sandboarding Insurance